-Around one in five women will suffer a miscarriage at some point in their lives.
-It’s never an easy thing to go through, but as part of the healing process, it can help to understand exactly what has happened
+Miscarriage is, sadly, an all-too-common event – about one in every four pregnancies ends this way according to the Miscarriage Association.
+It’s never an easy thing to go through, but as part of the healing process, it can help to understand exactly what has happened.

 The pain, grief and sense of loss that comes from having a miscarriage can be indescribable, and it’s often hard to move past such a difficult experience – especially when it comes to being around friends with children and even trying to become pregnant again.